Cowboys4life/Intermediate_CAD/README.md

 ## Description:
 There was a lot of sketches being made to this one part.
 It took some time to do but I did complete it.
 It was prolly the most challenging assignment I have done in a while.
+I had to make trucks for the bottom of the deck for the skateboard so you can attach the wheel.